Same Day Approval

 • Veterans Service Organizations (VSOs): VFW – Advocacy, benefit assistance, and financial guidance.
 American Legion – Mortgage relief resources and legal assistance.

-• State Housing Agencies: Some states offer additional grants or down payment assistance for veterans.
+• State Housing Agencies: Some states offer additional grants or down payment assistance for Veterans.

-• Non-Profit Legal Clinics: Many law schools run veterans’ legal clinics providing pro bono services for foreclosure and housing-related disputes.
+• Non-Profit Legal Clinics: Many law schools run Veterans’ legal clinics providing pro bono services for foreclosure and housing-related disputes.

 Suggested Interactive Tools